Page images

 EPUB

-The third and fast ruin,on the ea tern side of the Euphrates, is that stupendous heap called by the natives MUJELIBE, meaning overturned, according to an old Asiatic tradition that it was subverted by thunder and storms from heaven.
-This is thought by Major Rennel and others to be the remains of the Temple of Belus, although Mr. Rich seems rather inclined to fix its site at a place lower down, on the western side of the Euphrates, where a still Bobler ruin, called the BIRS NEMROOD, or Palace of Nimrod, stands in solitary grandeur.
-Both accounts are much too long for insertion here, and we must, on that account, refer our readers to the volume itself; but they will be amply paid for their trouble by the peru
+This is thought by Major Rennel and others to be the remains of the Temple of Belus, although Mr. Rich seems rather inclined to fix its site at a place lower down, on the western side of the Euphrates, where a still nobler ruin, called the BIRS NEMROOD, or Palace of Nimrod, stands in solitary grandeur.
+Both accounts are much too long for insertion here, and we must, on that account, refer our readers to the volume itself; but they will be amply paid for their trouble by the peru sal.

 The great subject, therefore, of debate that [still remains for decision among antiquarians, is, whether, in that stupendous mass of ruins called the MUJELIBE, or in that still vaster mass the BIRS NIMROOD, we have found the actual remains of the tower of Belus, or, in more popular language, BABEL.
 In the one, or the other, they must exist, for nothing of similar magnitude is to be found in all the adjoining district; no object exalts itself with such impressive grandeur, or exhibits such immense quantities of the true kiln burnt Babylonian brick.